-Finding: The construction of sidewalks and bicycle lanes along the corridor and surrounding facilities will encourage usage of these facilities thus reducing traffic which will improve air quality by reducing vehicle exhaust.
+Finding: Complies as Proposed.
+The construction of sidewalks and bicycle lanes along the corridor and surrounding facilities will encourage usage of these facilities thus reducing traffic which will improve air quality by reducing vehicle exhaust.
 The design will allow for curb side stormwater treatment by usage of landscaped swales which will improve water quality in the area's streams.
 In addition, the construction of an intersection improvement at the Meyers Rd/OR 213 intersection will allow vehicles to move through the intersection quicker, thus reducing the amount of vehicle idling.
+Development within the Natural Resource Overlay District will be reviewed for compliance with the Oregon City Municipal Code prior to construction.